poorting/internet.nl_batch_scripts/README.md

 Metadata fields in the output database are named *md_\<column\>* to distinguish them from the regular fields.
 So for the example above, the metadata fields will be called *md_type* and *md_name*.

-Measurement results can also be stored in an xlsx file or csv files by replacing *duckdb* in the command above with *xlsx* or *csv*.
-For xlsx the mail and web results will be put into separate sheets ('mail' and 'web').
-With csv two separate output files will be produced for the mail and web results.

-If you don't want the measurements combined into a single database or file, add the -i flag to the command.
-This will process all json files individually to the specified output type, creating output files with the same name as the json input file but with a different extension reflecting the output type.

 ## Creating graphs
 Once you have assembled a number of months (or quarters) worth of measurements you can use them to create graphs that show improvement (hopefully) over time, such as this example over a one year period (5 quarters).